ltw-webdev-4/curriculum/intro.md

   - content: |
       ## What we’re learning

-      - CSS transitions & animations
+      - One project, all term: an eCommerce website design
-      - Advanced SVG (animations, icon sets)
+      - Making pattern libraries
-      - One project, all term: a ecommerce website design
+      - Working with code on small teams

   - content: |
       ## Pattern libraries